 When you are looking for a block of land, you need to consider a variety of factors, such as:

-• Consider your lifestyle and family needs when choosing a suburb and area to build your home.
-Think of what you need both now and long term in the future, for however long you intend to stay in the house.
+- Consider your lifestyle and family needs when choosing a suburb and area to build your home.
+Think of what you need both now and in the long term, for however long you intend to stay in the house.
 Think about what is important to you.
 It may be the distance to shopping areas, health facilities, schools, or local parks and playgrounds.

 3. Selecting a builder